-A plan of the study area is included within this report as Map 3.
-Current conditions encountered during the Stage 2 Property Assessment are illustrated in Maps 4 & 5.
+A plan of the study area is included within this report as Map 4.
+Current conditions encountered during the Stage 1-2 Property Assessment are illustrated in Maps 5 & 6.

-1.2.3 Summary of Historical Context
+1.2.3 SUMMARY OF HISTORICAL CONTEXT

-The brief overview of readily available documentary evidence indicates that the study area is situated within an area that was close to historic transportation routes and in an area well populated during the nineteenth century and therefore has potential for sites relating to early Post-Contact settlement in the region.
-A brief overview of the current understanding of First Nations land use and occupation in the area indicates that the study area in close proximity to a potable and navigable source of water and therefore has potential for sites relating to Pre-Contact occupation.
+The brief overview of readily available documentary evidence indicates that the study area is situated within an area that was close to historic transportation routes and in an area well populated during the nineteenth century and therefore has potential for sites relating to early Post-contact settlement in the region.
+However, it also appears that while the area was moving toward urban development by the fourth quarter of the 19th century, it was still predominantly rural in character and the likelihood of locating significant Post-contact archaeological deposits of cultural heritage value or interest (CHVI) on a very small parcel of the original township lot is not likely.